Updated: June 2, 2026

 Step 1: Assemble your team of specialists

 In Portugal, you cannot “self-certify” a build.
-You must have a licensed team of architects and engineers.
+You must have a licensed team of architects and engineers with proven experience.

 An architect designs your home and prepares plans that meet local regulations.
 This step is required in Portugal and is key to getting municipal approval and licensing.